jbuckmccready/neovim_config/readme.md

 This git repository contains both `neovim` and `alacritty` configuration files in the `nvim` and `alacritty` directories respectively.
 E.g., on MacOS the path will be `~/.config/nvim` and `~/.config/alacritty`, on Windows it will be `~/AppData/Local/nvim` and `~/AppData/Roaming/alacritty` (or maybe different if installed differently).

+Note also included is an optional color scheme for `alacritty` as toml file imported into `alacritty.toml`.
+File path must be changed if path to config is not `~/.config.alacritty`.
+Check the `alacritty.toml` file for more settings that were tweaked (e.g., to open maximized without window border).

 `alacritty` was added just for convenience of getting a terminal running that will work.

 ### Things covered